Exploring Flip Flop memories and beyond: training recurrent neural networks with key insights: Model

 In vector form, the equations \ref{eq-01} and \ref{eq-02} can be written as:

 and respectively:

-The system represented by Equation \ref{eq-01} is approximated using Euler's method with a step time $\delta t$.
-A value of $\tau=1$ for the model time constant was considered.
-Then the dynamics of the discrete-time RNN is done through:
+The system represented by Equation \ref{eq-01} is approximated using Euler's method, as previously indicated, with a step time $\delta t$.
+A value of $\tau=1$ was considered.
+Then the dynamics of the discrete-time RNN is giben by Equation \ref{eq-03}.

-The value of the time step is $\delta t=1$ mS, for the time evolution.
-Then, from equation \ref{eq-03}, the activity of the recurrent units at the next time step is given by Equation \ref{eq-06}.
+The {value considered for the time step is $\delta t=1$ to obtain the time evolution}. {Usually, the amplitude of the activity $\mathbf{H}(t)$ is adimensional or expressed in arbitrary units.
+It will depend on context}.
+Then, from Equation \ref{eq-03}, the activity of the recurrent units at the next time step is given by Equation \ref{eq-06}.

-Tensorflow has a recurrent layer implemented to represent Equation \ref{eq-06}, where it is possible to choose the initialization of parameters, units, and activation function.
+Tensorflow has a recurrent layer directly implemented to represent Equation \ref{eq-06}, where it is possible to choose the initialization of the parameters, {number of} units and activation function.
+This is shown in the following code box.

 \begin{small} Code for a Recurrent layer defined in Tensor Flow. \\ \end{small}